EndPointCorp/end-point-blog/2022/11/ab-testing.md

 The data to be sampled can vary.
 A very simple dataset could be a list of numeric results of observations: spent time on a control and a treatment web page, the weight of patients with and without treatments, etc. The permutation sampling of these results would be simply picking the values from the combined list of both groups.

 In our conversion example the nature of the groups is similar but the values are slightly different, as they store two states: conversion and not conversion.
-However, we can still use a simple statistic like `mean` to make our permutation test calculation.
+However, we can still use a simple statistic like the mean to make our permutation test calculation.

 ### Null hypothesis

 Let's build our null hypothesis around our experiment.
-In this example the null hypothesis would be `conversion rate of A ≥ conversion rate of B`.
-So, the alternative hypothesis would be `conversion rate of B > conversion rate of A`.
+In this example the null hypothesis would be "conversion rate of A ≥ conversion rate of B".
+So, the alternative hypothesis would be "conversion rate of B > conversion rate of A".

 In a significance test we usually aim to answer the question of whether we will reject the null hypothesis or fail to reject the null hypothesis.

 ### Data preprocessing and clean-up

-Since the conversion/not conversion results are just yes/no (or binary) results we might prefer to store them as values of 1 or 0.
+Since the conversion/not conversion results are just yes/no (binary) results we might prefer to store them as values of 1 or 0.

-we will use Python with the `pandas` library to import conversion samples for Pages A and B as a pandas Series:
+We will use Python with the `pandas` library to import conversion samples for Pages A and B as a pandas Series:

 ```python
 import pandas as pd